Common boiler problems and how to fix them

 If it is a widespread issue across a whole floor or even the entire house, there may be air in some of the main pipes leading to and from the boiler.
 Loud banging and groaning noises are another sign that there is air in the system.
 A boiler engineer will be able to solve this relatively easily.

-If you can eliminate trapped air, another cause of radiators not getting as hot as you’d expect is a faulty thermostat.
+Another cause of radiators not getting as hot as you’d expect is a faulty thermostat.
 The tell-tale sign here is that your boiler will switch itself on and off unexpectedly as the thermostat fails to monitor and regulate the temperature correctly.

 2. The boiler doesn’t fire